 To receive a coal mining and reclamation permit or an EPA permit in Ohio, principals must first obtain a surety bond.

 Some bonds don't fit with other categories and play by their own rules.
-These include bonds for lottery sales retailers, medical marijuana dispensaries, auctioneers, and boxing and MMA promoters, among others.
+These include bonds for medical marijuana dispensaries, auctioneers, and boxing and MMA promoters, among others.